An easy and healthy recipe for slow cooker bone broth. Use whatever bones you have on hand – chicken, beef, lamb or fish.

 Traditional cultures always made bone broth, utilizing every possible part of the animal including the carcass.
-But even in our modern society, that tends to shy away from offal and focuses on muscle meat, the idea of cooking bones to create a rich broth is not foreign – after all, it’s a known Thanksgiving tradition to use the turkey carcass to make a tasty broth, which serves as the basis for a delicious, goodie-filled leftover turkey soup.
+But even in our modern society, that tends to shy away from offal and focuses on muscle meat, the idea of cooking bones to create a rich broth is not foreign.
+After all, it’s a beloved Thanksgiving tradition to use the turkey carcass to make a tasty broth, which serves as the basis for a delicious leftover turkey soup.

-To add extra flavor to bone broth, cook it with vegetables and herbs, add plenty of salt (it still won’t be as salty as the MSG-laden, store-bought stuff), and cook for at least 8 hours, especially if you’re using beef bones.
+Want your bone broth to have lots of flavor?
+Cook it with vegetables and herbs.
+Add plenty of salt (it still won’t be as salty as the MSG-laden, store-bought stuff).
+And cook for at least 8 hours.
+This is especially important if you’re using beef bones.
 Those are tougher and take longer to soften and release their goodness into the broth.

 - 1 large onion, quartered